lijiaru0305/lijiaru0305.github.io/_pages/cv.md

 Education
 ======
 * H.B.Sc. in Physics, University of Toronto at Scarborough, 2017
-* Ph.D in Astronomy, Cornell University, 2023 (expected)
+* Ph.D. in Astronomy, Cornell University, 2023 (expected)

 Work experience
 ======